 Tree of Heaven

-Tree of Heaven is an invasive tree species native to China.
-It spreads quickly and crowds out native plants.
+Tree-of-Heaven is an invasive tree species native to China that’s restricted in Ontario under the Invasive Species Act.
+It grows fast in most conditions, spreads quickly and crowds out native plants.
 The loss of native plants reduces the biodiversity of an area.
 This results in reduced ecosystem health and less resilience to environmental change.

-Tree of Heaven is a preferred host plant for the adult Spotted Lanternfly, an invasive insect identified as an emerging threat to the forestry industry.
-The insect is not currently present in Canada, however.
+It is also a preferred host plant for the adult Spotted Lanternfly, an invasive insect identified as an emerging threat to the forestry industry.
+The insect is not currently present in Canada.

 What it looks like